-- 5.8 Subject to paragraph 5.1, a Member should consider disclosing the following matters, amongst other things, when providing a Valuation Report in respect of share-based payments: - Equity Instruments which are the subject of the Valuation Report including the terms of issue, exercise prices (where applicable) and Vesting Conditions; - Valuation or Measurement Date, including reference to the Grant Date of the Equity Instruments; - Premise of Value adopted for the Valuation; - Terms of issue conditions included in the Valuation (e.g. Market Conditions) and excluded from the Valuation (e.g. non-market Vesting Conditions or Reload Features); - Valuation Method(s), model(s) and reasons for selecting the Valuation Method or model (e.g. Black-Scholes-Merton, Binomial or Monte Carlo); and - Significant or key assumptions and the basis for such assumptions in the Valuation of the share-based payments.
-Such assumptions may include, but are not limited to: - discounts applicable on post-Vesting Conditions of the shares; - dividends expected on the Equity Instrument; - effective life of the option, having regard to both the contractual life of the option and the propensity for early exercise for non-European options, including allowance for the behaviour of different cohorts of Equity Instrument holders; - expected volatility of the share price; - risk-free interest rate for the life of the Equity Instrument; - market price of the underlying Equity Instrument; - other factors allowed for by knowledgeable, willing market participants; and - dilution effects relating to the issue of the share-based payments.
+- 5.8 Subject to paragraph 5.1, a Member should consider disclosing the following matters, amongst other things, when providing a Valuation Report in respect of share-based payments: - (a) Equity Instruments which are the subject of the Valuation Report including the terms of issue, exercise prices (where applicable) and Vesting Conditions; - (b) Valuation date or Measurement Date, including reference to the Grant Date of the Equity Instruments; - (c) Premise of Value adopted for the Valuation; - (d) Terms of issue conditions included in the Valuation (for example, Market Conditions) and excluded from the Valuation (for example, non-market Vesting Conditions or Reload Features); - (e) Valuation Method(s), model(s) and reasons for selecting the Valuation Method or model (for example, Black-Scholes-Merton, Binomial or Monte Carlo); and - (f) Significant or key assumptions and the basis for such assumptions in the Valuation of the share-based payments.
+Such assumptions may include, but are not limited to: - (i) discounts applicable on post-vesting conditions of the shares; - (ii) dividends expected on the Equity Instrument; - (iii) effective life of the option, having regard to both the contractual life of the option and the propensity for early exercise for non-European options, including allowance for the behaviour of different cohorts of Equity Instrument holders; - (iv) expected volatility of the share price; - (v) risk-free interest rate for the life of the Equity Instrument; - (vi) market price of the underlying Equity Instrument; - (vii) other factors allowed for by knowledgeable, willing market participants; and - (viii) dilution effects relating to the issue of the share-based payments.